Dwight D. Eisenhower: After World War II (1945–1953)

-Military Governor in Germany and Army Chief of Staff
+Military Governor of the American-occupied zone of Germany

-Following the German unconditional surrender, Eisenhower was appointed military governor of the American occupation zone, located primarily in Southern Germany, and headquartered at the IG Farben Building in Frankfurt am Main.
-Upon discovery of the Nazi concentration camps, he ordered camera crews to document evidence of the atrocities in them for use in the Nuremberg Trials.
-He reclassified German prisoners of war (POWs) in U.S. custody as Disarmed Enemy Forces (DEFs), who were no longer subject to the Geneva Convention.
+Following the German unconditional surrender, Eisenhower was appointed military governor of the American-occupied zone of Germany, located primarily in Southern Germany, and headquartered in Frankfurt am Main.
+Upon discovery of the Nazi concentration camps, he ordered camera crews to document evidence for use in the Nuremberg Trials.
+He reclassified German prisoners of war (POWs) in US custody as Disarmed Enemy Forces (DEFs), who were no longer subject to the Geneva Convention.
 Eisenhower followed the orders laid down by the Joint Chiefs of Staff (JCS) in directive JCS 1067 but softened them by bringing in 400,000 tons of food for civilians and allowing more fraternization.
 In response to the devastation in Germany, including food shortages and an influx of refugees, he arranged distribution of American food and medical equipment.
 His actions reflected the new American attitudes of the German people as Nazi victims not villains, while aggressively purging the ex-Nazis.

+Army Chief of Staff

-In November 1945, Eisenhower returned to Washington to replace Marshall as Chief of Staff of the Army.
-His main role was the rapid demobilization of millions of soldiers, a job that was delayed by lack of shipping.
+In November 1945, Eisenhower returned to Washington to replace Marshall as Chief of Staff of the Army, making him the first Chief of Staff in the history of the post who did not serve in the Philippine–American War.
+His main role was the rapid demobilization of millions of soldiers, which was delayed by lack of shipping.
 Eisenhower was convinced in 1946 that the Soviet Union did not want war and that friendly relations could be maintained; he strongly supported the new United Nations and favored its involvement in the control of atomic bombs.
-However, in formulating policies regarding the atomic bomb and relations with the Soviets, Truman was guided by the U.S. State Department and ignored Eisenhower and the Pentagon.
+However, in formulating policies regarding the atomic bomb and relations with the Soviets, Truman was guided by the State Department and ignored Eisenhower and the Pentagon.
 Indeed, Eisenhower had opposed the use of the atomic bomb against the Japanese, writing, "First, the Japanese were ready to surrender and it wasn't necessary to hit them with that awful thing.
 Second, I hated to see our country be the first to use such a weapon."
 Initially, Eisenhower hoped for cooperation with the Soviets.
 He even visited Warsaw in 1945.
 Invited by Bolesław Bierut and decorated with the highest military decoration, he was shocked by the scale of destruction in the city.
 However, by mid-1947, as east–west tensions over economic recovery in Germany and the Greek Civil War escalated, Eisenhower agreed with a containment policy to stop Soviet expansion.